Senior Needs Assessment

 Service Gaps Analysis

-Rapid City Council Committee Votes to Release Study of Senior Needs
+City Council Committee Votes to Release Study of Senior Needs

-There's a new "senior friendly living" aspect to Rapid City now.
-Today the Rapid City Council Legal and Finance Committee voted for releasing the extensive City-funded study of senior citizens' needs and senior-related community services.
+There's a new "senior friendly living" aspect to our City now.
+Today the City Council Legal and Finance Committee voted for releasing the extensive City-funded study of senior citizens' needs and senior-related community services.
 The study was conducted by University of South Dakota Government Research Bureau in recent months, under the general guidance of a community-wide work group of experts, constituents, providers and community leaders.
 (I was fortunate to be invited to serve with this fine group.)
 The Bureau used telephone surveys, focus groups and other research techniques to gather a broad-based profile of community opinions (or, preferences, at least).

 What the Study Found